What is Music about?

 Assessor involvement during the assessment event is limited to monitoring students’ progress closely and familiarising themselves with students’ evolving work.
 This is especially important for students working in groups.

-The length or size of the skills-based submission will be substantial enough to provide sufficient evidence against the standard.
+The length or size of the skills-based submission will be substantial enough to provide sufficient evidence against the Standard.
 The volume of evidence will vary depending on the nature of the activity.
 A musical recording could be up to one minute, while an annotated score could be approximately 32 bars in length.

-Submission formats include:
+Submission formats could include:

 - a sound or video recording